akhuia/Capstone_SeaFlow/Data/README.md

-The data file can be found [here](https://drive.google.com/a/uw.edu/folderview?id=0B3UOVUHmYJIxMHRETmFiUEZwVDg&usp=sharing).
+The data files can be found [here](https://drive.google.com/a/uw.edu/folderview?id=0B3UOVUHmYJIxMHRETmFiUEZwVDg&usp=sharing).